geosrs/cellular_forest/README.md

 - Tree: Has 1/4 chance to catch fire and burns for 2 iterations
 - Elder tree: Has 1/2 chance to catch fire and burns for 4 iterations

-After the fire has burned the ground remains scorched for 5 years, and the forest can take over again.
+After the fire, the ground remains scorched for 5 years, and the forest can take over again.

 Fun keyboard commands